Achilles Tendon Rupture (cont.)

 - Minor tenderness and possible swelling increases with activity.
 There is usually no specific event causing sudden pain and no obvious gap in the tendon.

 - You can still walk or stand on your toes.

 - Acute calf pain and swelling can indicate a tear or partial tear of the Achilles tendon where it meets the calf muscle.
 You may still be able to use that foot to walk, but you will need to see a specialist such as an orthopedic surgeon.
-Surgery is not usually done.
+Surgery is not usually done for partial tears.

 - Sometimes special heel pads or orthotics in your shoes may help.

 - Follow up with your doctor to check for tendonitis or strain before resuming activity, because both can increase the risk of tendon rupture.